 A: Ultimately, whether or not a debater believes what they say, it should not impact on how persuaded you are by their arguments and ideas.
 You should evaluate what they say just like any other speaker you listen to.
 A speaker who claims authority over a subject whilst not explaining their views should be questioned in just the same way as someone who has read about a subject but presents a clear and logical argument.

 Q: What else is there to learn?

 A: Learning the rules of any game doesn't teach you how to play the game well.
 Our Wednesday night workshops could teach you how to develop the content, style and strategy to think about issues logically and persuade audiences.
-Find out more by emailing email@example.com, or by joining our mailing list (search here for 'soc-cus-debating-workshops') or Facebook group.
+Find out more by emailing email@example.com, or by joining our mailing list here or our Facebook group.